emanmushtaq060/single-cycle-riscv-processor/README.md

 ## Supported Operations

-The processor is designed to execute RISC-V instructions including:
+The processor is designed to support RISC-V instructions including:

 - Arithmetic and logical operations
 - Immediate operations